Cremation

-Cremation is a method of final disposition of a dead body through burning.
+Cremation is a method of final disposition of a corpse through burning.

 Cremation may serve as a funeral or post-funeral rite and as an alternative to burial.
-In some countries, including India and Nepal, cremation on an open-air pyre is an ancient tradition.
+In some countries, including India, Nepal, and Syria, cremation on an open-air pyre is an ancient tradition.
 Starting in the 19th century, cremation was introduced or reintroduced into other parts of the world.
 In modern times, cremation is commonly carried out with a closed furnace (cremator), at a crematorium.